Registering an Image Using Normalized Cross-Correlation

 onion falls inside of

-Step 6: Pad the Onion Image to the Size of the Peppers Image
+Step 6: Pad Onion Image to Size of Peppers Image

 onion image to overlay on

 peppers, using the offset determined above.